UK hits target: Gives at least 1 vaccine shot to 15 million

 LONDON (AP) — The U.K. government said Sunday that it reached its goal of giving at least one COVID-19 vaccine shot to the most vulnerable people in the country, increasing pressure on ministers to clarify when they will ease a lockdown imposed in early January.

-Some 15 million people, or 22% of the U.K. population, have received their first shot or were offered one.
-The figure includes most people in the government’s top four priority groups, including everyone over 75, frontline healthcare workers and nursing home staff.
+More than 15 million people, or 22% of the U.K. population, have received their first shot.
+The figure includes most people in the government’s top four priority groups, including everyone over 75, frontline healthcare workers and nursing home staff and residents.

 “15,000,000!
-Amazing team,” Nadhim Zahawi, the vaccines minister, said in a tweet that featured a red heart.
+Amazing team,” Nadhim Zahawi, the vaccines minister, said in a tweet that featured a red heart and three syringes.
 “We will not rest till we offer the vaccine to the whole of phase1 the 1-9 categories of the most vulnerable & all over 50s by end April and then all adults.”

 British Prime Minister Boris Johnson plans to unveil his roadmap for easing restrictions on Feb.
 22 amid signs that infection rates, hospitalizations and deaths have fallen sharply since England’s third national lockdown began on Jan.
 4.